 Combat strength is how good a fighter is at attacking and damaging enemies in combat.

-Defence is how good a fighter is at deflecting and avoiding damage from enemies in combat.
+Defense is how good a fighter is at deflecting and avoiding damage from enemies in combat.

 You can see an overview of your reputation in each settlement on the regional sub-menus of the Kingdom sidebar.

-In the deployment phase of combat you can see the quadrants that enemies will be attacking from – and whether one or multiple enemies will attack from that direction.
+In the deployment phase of combat, you can see the quadrants that enemies will be attacking from – and whether one or multiple enemies will attack from that direction.